 ArenaPAL is the UK's largest specialist image library for the performing arts, with images of theatre, opera, dance and music dating back over a hundred years.

-Includes interviews, lectures and masterclasses from industry professionals.
+Includes interviews with directors and film practitioners, and lectures and masterclasses from industry professionals.

 Copac exposes rare and unique research material by bringing together the catalogues of c.90 major UK and Irish libraries.